marcopernpruner/eudi-wallet-it-docs/docs/en/pid-eaa-issuance.rst

     1. It MUST check that the PID/(Q)EAA Credential Response contains all the mandatory parameters and values are validated according to :ref:`Table of the credential response parameters <table_credential_response_claim>`.
     2. It MUST check the PID/(Q)EAA integrity by verifying the signature using the algorithm specified in the ``alg`` header parameter of SD-JWT (:ref:`PID/(Q)EAA Data Model <pid_eaa_data_model.rst>`) and the public key that is identified using the ``kid`` header of the SD-JWT.
-    3. It MUST check that the received PID/(Q)EAA (in credential claim) matches the requested credential type and complies with the specific schema of that credential defined in :ref:`PID/(Q)EAA Data Model <pid_eaa_data_model.rst>`.
+    3. It MUST check that the received PID/(Q)EAA (in credential claim) matches the requested credential type and complies with the specific schema of that Credential defined in :ref:`PID/(Q)EAA Data Model <pid_eaa_data_model.rst>`.
     4. It MUST process and verify the PID in SD-JWT VC format (according to `SD-JWT`_ Section 6.) or MDOC CBOR format.
     5. It MUST verify the Trust Chain in the header of SD-JWT VC to verify that the PID Provider is trusted.